QubitPi/Engine-HL230/docs/docs/development.md

 This [Docker] image can be used for

 1. decoupling frontend and backend developments, and
-2. making it easy to run E2E testing of application backed by Jersey Webservice Template in CI/CD
+2. making it easy to run E2E testing of application backed by Engine HL230 in CI/CD

 :::caution